MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders-macos.md

 - MET150
 description: In this article, you'll learn how to redirect users' Desktop and Documents folders to OneDrive on macOS.
 ---
-# Redirect and move known folders to OneDrive
+# Redirect and move macOS known folders to OneDrive

 This article is for IT admins managing the OneDrive sync app for macOS.